oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 [nginx-fancy-index](https://github.com/Naereen/Nginx-Fancyindex-Theme), nginx
 works great as a super-lightweight fileshare as well.

-### rsync / rsnapshot
+# rsync / rsnapshot

-[Rsync](https://linux.die.net/man/1/rsync) is the swiss army knife of getting files from point a to point b, and can be pretty easily dropped in to replace `cp`, if you wanted.
+[rsync](https://linux.die.net/man/1/rsync) is the swiss army knife of getting files from point a to point b, and can be pretty easily dropped in to replace `cp`, if you wanted.
 However, as the -sync suffix implies, rsync really shines when syncing files across folders, file systems, and even completely different machines with ssh. rsync will hash your files block by block, allowing you to skip redundant file transfers.

 I used to have a custom backup script to use rsync, but I've recently discovered [rsnapshot](https://rsnapshot.org/), which builds off of rsync to create the ultimate backup system.
 Making use of good use of hardlinks to save disk space, rsnapshot can create efficient snapshots every month, week, day and hour.
 If you're using Arch, the [Arch Wiki](https://wiki.archlinux.org/index.php/Rsnapshot) makes editing the config file and setting up the systemd timers a breeze.
 I've found that rsnapshot makes it super easy to create versioned, efficient backups.

-### Jekyll/Hugo
+# Jekyll / Hugo

 [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/) are very similar
 to each other, both being very easy and intuitive to use, with the biggest hurdle typically getting them installed properly.

 For me, site generators strike the perfect balance between manually creating HTML files and using monolith or proprietary platforms like Wordpress, while still being powerful, accessible and open-source.

-While there are many other non-federated platforms that I could have used instead of Hugo that would probably have worked just as well at hosting and sharing the content I'm putting here, there's just something special when you are in full control of the product from the raw words in the beginning to the final HTML files being served in the end.
+While there are many other platforms that I could have used instead of Hugo that would probably have worked just as well at hosting and sharing the content I'm putting here, there's just something special when you are in full control of the product from the raw words in the beginning to the final HTML files being served in the end.

 Setting up a simple generated website/blog is a fun project that I'd recommend to anyone who doesn't have a blog platform already or isn't satisfied with their current workflow, and also has an added bonus of having a nice product at the end.

-### Wireguard
+# Wireguard

 [Wireguard](https://wireguard.com/) is my recommended way of setting up a home VPN connection.
 It takes a bit of legwork at the beginning to generate all the